AdelKS/LinuxGamingGuide/README.md

 ### Replay sorcery

 [Replay sorcery](https://github.com/matanui159/ReplaySorcery) is a tool to save small replays of your gaming sessions, without the need to be streaming.
-It saves a "video" of your play for the past `x` seconds in RAM: it is saved as sequence of JPEG images (small footprint on the computer's ressources).
-And these images are only converted to a video when you want to actually save a replay (more ressource heavy).
+It saves a "video" of your play for the past `x` seconds in RAM: it is saved as sequence of JPEG images (small footprint on the computer's resources).
+And these images are only converted to a video when you want to actually save a replay (more resource heavy).
 I haven't given it a try, if you want to add hints and tips about it, please feel free to PR something or open an issue!

 ## Sound tweaks with Pipewire/Pulseaudio